 It is likely that the supervisor will have to announce adjustments to the reform, or even postponed it until further notice.
 All the more so as other supervisors on the continent have already announced easing measures such as ACAPS in Morocco for instance.

-Khedija ABDELMOULA-CLAVERIE, Partner – Head of Risk
+Khedija ABDELMOULA-CLAVERIE, Partner – Head of Actuarial Consulting and Risk Life & Health

 The only missing markets are those of Guinea-Bissau and Equatorial Guinea